SquareGPS/navixy-api/docs/backend-api/resources/commons/api-keys.md

 To distinguish keys from each other, you should give them meaningful names.

 !!! warning "Security"
-    Do not publish API keys anywhere. having a key, you can perform almost any action in the user's account.
+    Do not publish API keys anywhere.
+Having a key, you can perform almost any action in the user's account.
 Make API calls only over HTTPS because the key is transmitted in cleartext.

 ***